Derivation of the viscoelastic stress in Stokes flows induced by non-spherical Brownian rigid particles through homogenization: Introduction

 Let us give a heuristic argument for the production of the elastic stress due to Brownian rod-like particles (general non-spherical particles are analogous).
 A similar argument can be found in \cite[p.
 309]{DoiEdwards88}.

 Consider a rod orientated in some direction as in Figure \ref{fig:rotating.rod.gradient}.
-Since the rod is inertialess, the rod follows the fluid flow and consequently rotates if the surrounding fluid is rotating as well.
+Since the rod is inertialess, it follows the fluid flow and consequently rotates if the surrounding fluid is rotating as well.
 However, as we see in the lower figure, it also rotates under purely straining motion of the fluid.
 This is the reason why the full gradient of $u$ appears in the third term of the Fokker-Planck equation in \eqref{eq:full.model} and not only its skewsymmetric part.

 This is directly related (though the symmetry of the resistance tensor, see Subsection \ref{sec:resistance}) to the fact that a rigid rod-like particle subject to a torque needs to exert a stresslet on the fluid in order to maintain its shape.
 Therefore, Brownian torques on the particles arising from thermal noise lead to corresponding Brownian stresslets.
-It can then be argued that there is an average net stresslets at each of the particles as shown in Figure \ref{fig:rotating.rod.stress} which gives rise to the elastic stress $sigma_e$.
+It can then be argued that there is an average net stresslet at each of the particles which gives rise to the elastic stress $\sigma_e$, see Figure \ref{fig:rotating.rod.stress} where the generated stresslet is illustrated through the resulting fluid velocity.
 There is one additional subtlety in the above argument: By linearity of the Stokes equations, the instantaneous stresslet produced by a torque which corresponds to a rotation to the left (of a vertically oriented rod) is exactly the negative of the effect of a torque on the same rod corresponding to a rotation to the right.
 Due to the random nature, such torques occur with equal probability and therefore seem to cancel out.

 However, since the random torques produce a Brownian motion of the particle orientation one has to take into account quadratic effects: One has to consider the stresslets produced by such torques after the rod has already started to rotate as visualized in Figure \ref{fig:rotating.rod.rotated}.
 Summing these contributions leads indeed to the effective stresslet as in Figure \ref{fig:rotating.rod.stress}.